Skip to main content

 done < repos.txt

-This script reads a list of repositories from a file called repos.txt.
-Create that file and add the repositories you want to archive, one per line, in the format owner/repo-name:
+Create a file called repos.txt (or whatever).
+This is just a list of repositories you want to archive, one per line, using the format owner/repo-name.

 your-github-username/repo1